masyl/cook/doc/roadmap.md

 - Test for multi-level "each", partial, with and other tag that create a new closure/scope

 ## Backlog
-- [HIGH] Simplification: Try a syntax without the "#" prefix for tags and a "=" prefix for values instead
 - [HIGH] Simplification: Firgure out a better way to control whitespace (better than $removeWhitespaces on the $root frame)
-- [HIGH] Simplification: Rename the "var" tag to a more generic "set"
 - [HIGH] Simplification: Enable html escaping by default, with option/tag do disable it
 - [HIGH] Simplification: Put all "each" vars inside a $loop object for less context polution
 - [HIGH] Default core values in the $root frame (true, false, undefined, null, etc)